-Any content that is received by a Repeater and is accompanied by an ACP Packet shall be accompanied with an identical ACP Packet upon transmission to any Sink with Supports_AI = 1.
+Any content that is received by a Repeater and is accompanied by an ACP Packet shall be accompanied with an identical ACP Packet and any concurrently received ISRC1 or ISRC2 packets when that content is transmitted to a Sink with Supports_AI = 1.

-9.3.3 Application To Generic Audio
+9.3.3 Application to Generic Audio

-With regards to the control of copying and audio output permissions, transmission of an ACP Packet with an ACP_Type field of 0 is equivalent to no transmission of an ACP Packet.
+With regards to the control of copying and audio output permissions, transmission of an ACP Packet with an ACP Type field of 0 is equivalent to no transmission of an ACP Packet.